Professor David Gilvear

 NERC - Reviewer of Taught Masters programmes in Aquatic Sciences and Environmental Management

-I use my expertise and enthusiasm to teach on the following subjects:
+I use my expertise and enthusiasm to teach the subjects and embedding generic employability skills into these subject:

 - Fluvial geomorphology and hydrology (particularly channel dynamics and suspended sediment transport)